 On arrival at the train station, it's only a few minutes down cobblestone roads before the dark Svartån river comes into view, pouring under city bridges and around the base of Örebro's medieval castle.

-Programs Offered: ÖRU offers a wide selection of courses taught in English, including Biology, Business, Chemistry, Communications, Computer Engineering, Economics, Environmental Science, Informatics, Law, Math, Music, Physics, Political Science, Psychology, Social Work, Sport Science, Statistics and more.
+Programs Offered: ÖRU offers a wide selection of courses taught in English, including Biology, Business, Chemistry, Communications, Computer Engineering, Criminology, Economics, Environmental Science, Informatics, Law, Math, Music, Physics, Political Science, Psychology, Social Work, Sport Science, Statistics and more.

 In Sweden, courses are held one at a time.
 Students write their exam after the final lecture and then move on to the next course.
 A standard course lasts five weeks and the semester is divided in quadrants with space for four consecutive courses, although some courses may vary in length and overlap.
 Exchange students are expected to take 30 ECTS credits per semester and maintain full-time studies.
-One UofC Half Course Equivalent = 6 ECTS credits.
+One UCalgary Half Course Equivalent = 6 ECTS credits.
 Additional information on the Swedish academic system can be found online.